 \subsection{Generalized ray tracing with sample weights}

 The ray tracing method discussed so far has involved following paths at constant speed.
 We can generalize the method by allowing the speed to change along the path.
-Higher speeds result in a lower sampling density per unit integration time, so the implicit sample weight is related to the velocity as $W_i=v^{-1}$.
+Higher speeds $v$ result in a lower sampling density per unit integration time, so the implicit sample weight $W_i$ is related to the speed as $W_i=v^{-1}$.
 Alternately, we could retain a constant path speed and simply have an explicit weight $W$ applied to each sample.
-Neither the sample weighting nor the speed affects the conservation of basic radiance, which is instead a statement about the geometric density of ray bundles.
+Neither the sample weighting nor the speed affects the conservation of basic radiance (which is instead a statement about the geometric density of ray bundles) or the path that the sampler takes for a given $n(\mx)$.
 Instead, variable sample weighting and speed allow the sampler to be tuned so that it spends more time in lower- or higher-likelihood regions, depending on user needs.
 As discussed in Section \ref{s:prior}, we can also use weighting to describe a large variety of past sampling methods within the context of ray tracing.

 For an arbitrary explicit weight $W$ and path speed $v$, the sample density will scale as the product of the radiance $L$ and the weight $W$, divided by the speed $v$.
 Letting $L(\mx)W(\mx)/v(\mx) = \mathcal{L}(\mx)$ to preserve fair sampling, this is equivalent to rescaling $\mathcal{L}(\mx)$ by $W(\mx)/v(\mx)$ and so we find that the refractive index is: